janipalsamaki/blog-work-data-management/README.md

 This way, the robot gets access to the ERP application and can start entering the data, exporting and saving the entered data as PDF documents, and sending out the verification emails with the PDF documents attached.

-# The advantages of work data management and work items
+# The advantages of Robocorp, work data management, and work items

 Interact with multiple systems and data sources - web applications, desktop applications, email, images, and PDF documents.